-On arrival, please make your way through to the Arrivals Hall where our representative will be waiting for you to transfer you to your hotel.
+On arrival, please make your way through to the Arrivals hall where our representative will be waiting for you to transfer you to your hotel.
+This service includes a driver and local English speaking guide, who will provide you with any useful information needed for your stay.
 He/she will be holding a sign with your name on it.
-Should you not be able to locate them, please refer to the front of your itinerary for emergency contact details of our representative office.

 Ushuaia is the most southerly city in the world with a dramatic setting overlooking the Beagle Channel, surrounded by mountains.
 It is a major port for Antarctic bound vessels and an interesting city to explore.
 The Museo Marítimo y del Presidio de Ushuaia, (Maritime & the Prison of Ushuaia Museum), located in the former prison of Ushuaia in buildings dating back to 1906, is well worth a visit.
 Tierra del Fuego National Park, a short bus ride from Ushuaia was the first shoreline National Park to be established in Argentina.
 It is a rugged, mountainous park with great views of Lapataia Bay and dramatic scenery with waterfalls, mountains, glaciers and lakes including parts of Fagnano and Roca Lakes.
 There are many hiking trails within the park including the Coastal Path (Senda Costera) that connects Ensenada Bay to Lapataia Bay on Lago Roca and the park is home to many species of birds and animals.